armbian/documentation/docs/User-Guide_Armbian-Software/VPN.md

 <!--- footer START from tools/include/markdown/WRG001-footer.md --->
+=== "Server"

+    1. Launch `armbian-config --cmd WRG001`.

+    2. When prompted, enter a comma-separated list of peer names (e.g., laptop,phone,router).

+    3. Peer configuration files will be created in

+        ```
+        /armbian/wireguard/config/wg_confs/peer_laptop.conf
+        ```
+    4. Scan the QR code (for mobile) or transfer .conf to your client system.

+    5. Connect the client using the configuration.

+=== "Client"

+    1. Launch `armbian-config --cmd WRG002`.

+    2. You will be asked to edit or paste a valid WireGuard configuration.

+    3. Provide the client configuration in this format:

+    ```sh
+    [Interface]
+    Address = 10.13.13.2/32
+    PrivateKey = <your-private-key>
+    DNS = 1.1.1.1

+    [Peer]
+    PublicKey = <server-public-key>
+    Endpoint = your.server.com:51820
+    AllowedIPs = 0.0.0.0/0
+    PersistentKeepalive = 25
+    ```

+    4. The configuration will be saved to:

+        ```
+        /armbian/wireguard/config/wg_confs/client.conf
+        ```

+    5. When prompted, enter the local LAN subnets you wish to route via VPN (e.g., `10.0.10.0/24,192.168.0.0/16`).

+    6. The VPN container will be started and routing rules will be generated accordingly.

+    7. Routing will be restored automatically on boot via systemd service.

 === "Access to the server from internet"

     Remember to open/forward the port 51820 (UDP) through NAT on your router.